Steve McCall (drummer): Legacy and tributes

 Writer Gary Giddins called McCall "an immensely likable man whose work with Air was a benchmark of the '70s", and praised his drumming as "ingeniously volatile".
 The authors of The Penguin Guide to Jazz noted McCall's "ability to combine forward drive with outbreaks of complete rhythmic anarchy".
 John Litweiler wrote that McCall's "sensitivity to subtle gradations of sound textures... put him in wide demand as an accompanist; uniquely in jazz, he was a drummer who conveyed emotional subtlety."

 Henry Threadgill recalled: "Steve plays so unorthodox, the way he used to handle space, he would free me so I'd have a number of levels to play on."
 Sunny Murray called McCall "the best surprise with the left hand I ever heard".

+David Murray recorded a tribute composed by Butch Morris entitled "Calling Steve McCall" on his 1991 album David Murray Big Band.
 In 1992, Roscoe Mitchell recorded an album titled This Dance Is for Steve McCall as a tribute.
 In 2015, the Artifacts Trio (Nicole Mitchell, Tomeka Reid, and Mike Reed) included two of McCall's compositions on their album Artifacts as part of a celebration of the AACM's legacy.